 For Brittany, results show a less pronounced modification of rank structure for both temperature (Fig. 5b) and precipitation (Fig. S5b) than those observed for France.
-In particular for temperature, similar rank correlations are obtained for all versions of the methods, even for Spatial- and Full- $R^2D^2$ outputs, indicating that the number of dimensions has potentially a nonsignificant effect on this criterion over a smaller area.
+In particular for temperature, similar rank correlations are obtained for all versions of the methods, even for Spatial- and Full-R2D2 outputs, indicating that the number of dimensions has potentially a non-significant effect on this criteria over a smaller area.
 The differences of results between France and Brittany highlight that the size of the region of interest seems to have a non-negligible influence on the temporal properties of BC outputs.

-5.5 Multidimensional changes analysis
+5.5 Multi-dimensional changes analysis

 When correcting climate simulations, in practice, while climate simulations for the present period are adjusted with respect to observations, no reference data are available for the correction of future periods.
-Assumptions of either stationarity or nonstationarity of copula are then made within the MBCs concerning the change in the multidimensional features between present and future periods.
+Assumptions of either stationarity or nonstationarity of copula are then made within the MBCs concerning the change of the multi-dimensional features between present and future periods.
 This has then consequences on how MBCs can account for the changes in the multidimensional properties of the climate simulations.
-Therefore, using the second protocol defined in Sect.
-4.2, we now focus on how the different MBC methods reproduce the change in inter-variable and intersite structures, as given by the model to be corrected between two different periods.
+Therefore, using the second protocol defined in subsection 4.2, we now focus on how the different MBC methods reproduce the change of inter-variable and inter-site structures, as given by the model to be corrected between 450 two different periods.